History of Tunisia under French rule: French policy

-Art and Culture
+Art and culture

 Traditional arts continued in Tunisia, e.g., in music the ma'luf a form of the andalusian.
 Regarding all forms of music, for the first time the introduction of recording techniques allowed music playing to be preserved for later enjoyment and for posterity.
 Indeed, all of the fine arts were stimulated and challenged, not only by European technology, but by French exemplars and art theories.
 In literature, while the conventions of Arabic poetry continued to develop and thrive, other writers adopted new forms modeled on French literature, such as the novel.
-The construction of theatres under the Protectorate also increased the opportunities for public performances, both of older Tunisian forms and of experiments in new genres.
+The construction of theatres under the Protectorate increased the opportunities for public performances, both of older Tunisian forms and of experiments in new genres.
 In particular, modern inventions surrounding the simultaneous capture of light and sound made an entirely new form of art possible: film.

 Chronology

 Versailles 1919

 Organized nationalist sentiment among Tunisians, driven underground by the French following the popular demonstrations in 1912, resurfaced after the Great War.
 Traveling to Paris Abdel Aziz Tha'alibi sought to present to the Versailles Peace Conference Tunisia's case against the Protectorate.
-He also published his book La Tunisie martyre which, among other things, endorsed a constitutional program based on the 1861 precedent.
+He published his book La Tunisie martyre which, among other things, endorsed a constitutional program based on the 1861 precedent.
 Encouragement came from many directions.
 In 1919, the League of Nations was founded.
 Here many nations lobbied for sovereignty, including the Wafdist tafwid (delegation) of Egypt.
 Turkey under Atatürk rejected the Verssailes borders and fought successfully to establish their national independence on their own terms.
 The Bolshevik revolution in Russia had resulted in a new state power which angrily confronted the international order, and began to organized and fund subversive groups in order to overthrow existing regimes.
 The colonial order, although in appearances as vigorous as ever, had been seriously shaken by the devastation of war.
 The prophetic might discern that it was the beginning of the end of the colonial era.